Hybrid Quantum Cryptography from Communication Complexity: Key Establishment Protocol

-Consequently, in Figure \ref{fig:keyrate_comparison} we plot the achievable key rate from \eqref{eq:achievable_keyrate}, considering the best-known classical protocol, and performing numerical optimization on the number of copies $m$.
+Consequently, in Figure \ref{fig:keyrate_comparison} we plot a comparison between the achievable key rate from \eqref{eq:achievable_keyrate_final} and the key rate obtained from the best-known classical protocol, where in both cases we performed a optimization on the number of copies $m$.

-Since our protocol is implemented using two detection modes, effectively sending at most one bit per channel use, we benchmark it with two standard key rate limits: the BB84 protocol with decoy states \cite{loDecoyStateQuantum2005} and the more general limit for 2-mode optical key distribution \cite{pirandolaFundamentalLimitsRepeaterless2017}.
-From the plot we note that we can overcome the former with only a thousand modes.
+Since our protocol is implemented using two detection modes, effectively sending at most one bit per channel use, we benchmark it with two standard key rate limits: the BB84 protocol with decoy states \cite{loDecoyStateQuantum2005} and the more general limit for 2-mode optical key distribution \cite{pirandolaFundamentalLimitsRepeaterless2017}, generally called the 2-mode Secret Key Capacity (SKC).
+It's evident from the plot that while the lower bound demands an exceedingly high number of modes, around $10^{17}$, to surpass the SKC, the best-known upper bound achieves this with 11 orders of magnitude fewer modes.
+Moreover, with only a thousand modes, the key rate derived from the best-known upper bound can already surpass the theoretical limit for BB84.
 Notably, an experimental implementation of a variant of the quantum $\beta PM$ protocol has already been performed with a similar number of modes \cite{kumarExperimentalDemonstrationQuantum2019}.
-We also observe that by increasing the number of modes $n$ we can provide a key rate of almost one bit per channel use for short distances since at least one photon always reaches the detectors.
-At longer distances, the key rate scaling is similar to the 2-mode QKD limit, decaying exponentially with distance, since Bob receives on average less than one photon per channel use.
-Ultimately, the protocol is constrained at very long distances by detector dark counts, drastically restricting the achievable key rate.